ska-telescope/lmc-base-classes/README.md

 ### Additional logging targets

-Note that the the `loggingTargets` attribute says "excluding ska_logging defaults".
+Note that the `loggingTargets` attribute says "excluding ska_logging defaults".
 Even when empty, you will still have the logging to stdout that is already provided by the ska_logging library.
 If you want to forward logs to other targets, then you can use this attribute.
 Since we also want logging to TLS, it should include the `"tango::logger"`